cryptojoks/antofy-docs/docs/introduction.md

 **Welcome to the Antofy Documentation portal.**

+Antofy is an L1 blockchain designed from the ground up to solve the current problems faced by existing blockchains.
+We have reimagined every aspect of the technology, from tokenomics to consensus, to create a fundamentally new distributed system.
+This documentation is the only reliable source of the Elysium architecture.
+We are still polishing the system's nuances, so the documentation is constantly updated and supplemented.

 ## Get started

 If you're looking for things you can do with Antofy, check out the [Antofy Ecosystem](https://antofy.com).